 Data model of the prototype

 The data model implemented in the marketplace prototype reflects the EGI service catalogue structure.
 It is made of a three-level hierarchy where the first level contains the EGI service areas (categories in the marketplace) and the second level maps to the EGI services (sub-categories in the marketplace).
 Furthermore, an additional level defines the EGI service options (products in the marketplace).
-The service options represents the products that the end user could access or purchase in the marketplace.
+The service options represent the products that the end user could access or purchase in the marketplace.

 The first two levels of the hierarchy are described in the table below.